Slippy2k/hode-cyxx/techdocs/win32.md

 Data        | Field                       | Comment
 ------------|-----------------------------|--------
-byte[10]    | Current level checkpoint | Used to display a thumbnail in the menu byte        | Current level |
+byte[10]    | Last level checkpoint reached | Used to display a thumbnail in the menu byte        | Current level |
-byte        | Current screen for level |
+byte        | Current checkpoint for level |
 uint32_t    | Bitmask of played cutscenes | Used to allow replay from the menu uint32_t[4] | Joystick mapping |
 byte[8]     | Keyboard mapping |